What is Paleo?

 Is Paleo about Emulating the Past?

 - A popular mantra in the Paleo community is: Paleo is not an historical reenactment, but rather it is a logical framework.
 I agree with this insofar as it rejects the dogmatism of “If Paleo man did it, I should do it.”
-However, I’ve noticed that this mantra is often used as an excuse to eat a diet that largely consists of processed foods: oil, nut flours, food bars with isolated proteins, etc. If “paleo diet” is going to mean anything at all, I believe it should at least resemble Paleolithic diets, starting with whole foods.
+However, I’ve noticed that this mantra is often used as an excuse to eat a diet that largely consists of processed foods: oil, nut flours, food bars with isolated proteins, etc. If “paleo diet” is going to mean anything at all, I believe it should at least resemble human diets from the Paleolithic era, starting with the most obvious attribute: whole foods.

 - I believe biomimicry (nature mimicry, reenactment, etc.) is a valid starting point for hypothesis formation and experimentation.
 See my post, On Paleo Reenanctment.
 Forming a hypothesis based on observations and experiences of nature is in no way a naturalistic fallacy.